 A) The front bar aluminium connection joint point is inside the front bracket.

-The front bar, sheet and bracket should be more tightened together, hopefully with the self-tapping screws.
+The front bar, sheet and bracket should be more tightened together, when placing the self-tapping screws.

 Please fix the self-tapping screw at the front end of brackets as shown in the picture below, to tighten the sheet, bar and bracket together not to rattle, especially for the central bracket where the bars connected.